visionik/vContext/vAgenda-extension-security.md

 **Recommended**:
 - Extension 6 (Participants) - for user identity and roles
 - Extension 10 (Version Control) - for tracking modifications
-- Extension 12 (ACE) - for redacted learnings in playbooks
+- Extension 12 (Playbooks) - for redacted learnings in playbooks

 ## Security Modes